rchillard/rchillard.com/src/pages/2018/12/25-async-your-battleship-with-ES-2017.md

 ```
 This was really, really slow.
 It took maybe 10 seconds total, when I tested it in my Chrome console.

-And now, what if we make these requests in parallel?
+And now, what if we make these requests in parallel (asynchronously)?
 ```javascript
 async function destroyShip() {
     var attackShip1 = $.getJSON('https://swapi.co/api/starships/9')